-The four BMD data files contain results from the DXA scans performed at the three Clinical Centers participating in the WHI Osteoporosis substudy.
+The BMD data have been reorganized into three files by scan type: Hip, Spine and Wholebody.
+Each file contains baseline and follow-up scans for both CT and OS.
+DXA scans were performed at the three Clinical Centers participating in the WHI Osteoporosis substudy.
 The participating centers are located in Birmingham, Pittsburgh, Tucson and Phoenix, the Tucson satellite site.
-Participants with valid results from either a hip, spine or whole body scan are included in the data file.
+Participants with valid results from a hip, spine or whole body scan are included in the data files.
 These data have been analyzed and monitored by the UCSF Bone Density Center before being transferred to the CCC.